SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

 first call to :c:func:`yices_set_term_name` or :c:func:`yices_set_type_name`.

-In addition, Yices maintains two symbol tables that maps names to terms and names to types, respectively.
+In addition, Yices maintains two symbol tables that map names to terms and names to types, respectively.
 The name spaces for types and terms are disjoint.
 The term or type to which a name refers can be changed, and Yices provides a scoping mechanism: